-The Draft Housing Element was posted on the city's website on DATE TBD, as part of a webpage with project-related information, including an overview and link to receive project updates via email.
-The city also provided paper copies of the draft update at its LOCATION(S) TBD on DATE TBD.
+The Draft Housing Element was posted on the city's website on November 16, 2020, as part of a webpage with project-related information, including an overview and link to receive project updates via email.

 Several e-newsletters were sent to key stakeholders, community members and survey participants to notify them of the plan's availability and to provide information on how to provide public comment.
-Additionally, an informational mailer was sent to an extensive number of people that included Section 8 program participants, residents at low-income apartments throughout the city, and more.
+Additionally, approximately 2,700 informational mailers were sent to an extensive number of people that included Section 8 program participants, residents at low-income apartments throughout the city, and more.